Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 .. _install-Ledger-app:

 ==============================================================
-Set up the Ledger Nano S and install the Concordium Ledger App
+Set up the Ledger device and install the Concordium Ledger App
 ==============================================================

-To be able to sign and send transactions using the Desktop Wallet, you need a Ledger Nano S hardware wallet, and you need to install the Concordium Ledger Application on the Ledger.
+To be able to sign and send transactions using the Desktop Wallet, you need a Ledger hardware wallet, and you need to install the Concordium Ledger Application on the Ledger.
 You can use Windows, macOS or Ubuntu to install the app.

 ..
 Note::

-   The Ledger Nano S Plus and Ledger Nano X are not supported currently.
+   The Ledger Nano X is not supported currently.

 Prerequisites
 =============

 -  Ledger hardware wallet

 ..
-Warning:: During the process described in this guide, you’ll generate private keys on the Ledger Nano S hardware wallet, and you’ll receive a 24-word recovery phrase.
+Warning:: During the process described in this guide, you’ll generate private keys on the Ledger hardware wallet, and you’ll receive a 24-word recovery phrase.
 This is the only backup of your private keys.
 Make sure that you store it securely.

-Set up the Ledger Nano S
+Set up the Ledger device
 ========================

-The Ledger Nano S will generate the unique 24-word recovery phrase that is used to derive your private keys.
+The Ledger device will generate the unique 24-word recovery phrase that is used to derive your private keys.

 #.
 Download and install **Ledger Live**.
 For information on how to do this, see `Ledger's documentation <https://www.ledger.com/ledger-live/download>`_.
 You’ll only need Ledger Live when you set up the Ledger and update the firmware.

 #.
-Open **Ledger Live**, select **Get started**, and then select **Nano S**.
+Open **Ledger Live**, select **Get started**, and then select **Nano S** or **Nano S Plus**.

 #.
 Follow the on-screen setup instructions to set up your PIN code on the Ledger.